How to Generate and Manage GPG Keys on Ubuntu Linux

 Now that GnuPG is installed, you’ll need to generate your own GPG key pair, consisting of a private and public key.

-The public key is shared with those who should open and view the content you encrypt with your private key and also verifies that the content encrypted with your private key comes from you.
+The public key is shared with those who need to access and view the content encrypted with your private key.
+It also confirms that the content encrypted with your private key originates from you.

 To generate your key pair, run the commands below: